Guide to Richmond, Yorkshire » Septennial Boundary Riding

 God Save the Queen and the Lords of the Manors.

 At two points along the route the Mayor is carried on the back of the Waterwader to the centre of the River Swale as the boundary at these points runs along the centre of the river (it is not unusual for the Mayor to get wet occasionally!).

 Having proceeded along the boundary to Sandford House where an out building straddles the boundary, the Mayor in time honoured tradition casts a stone over the roof to donate the boundary runs through the building.

 On arrival at Olliver Ducket refreshments are served and a short break taken and then on again to Deepdale, arriving early afternoon.
-Here at Deepdale lunch is served and after lunch, foot races are held with prize money donated by local organisations or individuals.
+Here at Deepdale there is a break where lunch can be taken, either from your own packed lunch or from the catering vans in the lunch field.
+After lunch, foot races are held with prize money donated by local organisations or individuals.
 A race for Councillors being one of the highlights.

 During the walk at five points along the route the Mayor throws freshly minted new pennies to the children.
 At the completion of the walk the Town Clerk enters the names in the roll of all who completed the full distance of the boundary and who may if they wish receive a certificate signed by the Mayor to that effect.
 Any donation for the certificate goes to the Mayoral Charities.

 Photos above taken from the Jubilee Boundary walk on 4th June 2002

 Photos below taken from the 2011 boundary walk on 24 August 2011